kenchangh/shelldon/README.md

 License<a name='license'></a>
 -----------------------------
 The following code is released under the MIT license.
-See above for it.

 Support<a name='support'></a>
 -----------------------------
 If you have any questions/concerns, please feel free to contact me.
 My email address is guanhao3797@gmail.com

-**Will update README once project is more substantial.**